 “Bye Jolens!” he shouted from about three metres away.
 And if my heart could talk, I’m pretty sure it skipped a beat before saying, “…luh?”

 B didn’t say bye to our other friends — he only said bye to me.
-And then later he asked for my number even though he didn’t have a cellphone.
+Later he asked for my number even though he didn’t have a cellphone yet.
 He once used his brother’s phone to text me a quote from I’ll Be, a ballad by some white guy with guitar (I forgot who; there’s too many of them; I’m too lazy to Google).
 I’ll be your crying shoulder / I’ll be love’s suicide.

 After that, I crushed hard.
 Ang kuwento ng pag-ibig / ay kumusta at paalam.
 B had me at goodbye.